Racine Transit Home

 R. Reasonable Modification

-The Belle Urban System will honor and accommodate any reasonable modification to service as long as the request 1) does not fundamentally alter the service; 2) does not create a direct threat to the health and safety of others; and 3) is not necessary to permit the passenger to use the services for their intended purpose (nondiscriminatory).
+RYDE Racine will honor and accommodate any reasonable modification to service as long as the request 1) does not fundamentally alter the service; 2) does not create a direct threat to the health and safety of others; and 3) is not necessary to permit the passenger to use the services for their intended purpose (nondiscriminatory).
 Such modifications should be made in advance to properly consider and plan for such modification but may be made to the driver at the time of boarding.

 S. Mobility Devices